How to Get a Closed Account off Your Credit Report

 You can use a goodwill letter to request a creditor remove a closed, paid account from your credit report.

-Creditors don't have to give in to your request, no matter how nicely you ask, but you may get lucky and find a creditor who's sympathetic to your request.
+Creditors don't have to give in to a goodwill request, no matter how nicely you ask, but you may get lucky and find a creditor who's sympathetic to your request.

 For accounts with balances, the "pay for delete" strategy can help you remove a closed account from your credit report.
-The pay-for-delete letter offers payment of the account in exchange for removing it from your credit report.
+The pay-for-delete letter offers full payment of the outstanding in exchange for removing the account from your credit report.

 Wait for Accounts to Drop Off